Dreams in Jungian Therapy and Analysis

 ― C.G.
 Jung

-Jung also worked on childhood dreams that still work within the adult psyche.
-He observed that some dreams look forward, not in prediction but in hinting at or identifying prospective material.
+Jung worked on childhood dreams that still work within the adult psyche.
+He observed that some dreams look forward, not in prediction but in hinting at or identifying potential material.
 He identified that there are trauma dreams.
 He worked with nightmares.
 There are more “common” dreams that provide valuable views of what we are doing (or not doing) in conscious life.
-These dreams can be in contrast to or comment upon what the domineering, often bullying, conscious ego wants.
-Archetypal dreams, sometimes called “big dreams” and announcing larger life circumstance, present images from the shared or collective unconscious, later called the objective psyche.
+These dreams can be in contrast to or can comment upon what the domineering, often bullying, conscious ego wants.
+Archetypal dreams, sometimes called “big dreams” that announce a larger life circumstance, can present images from the shared or collective unconscious.

-While working with different kinds of dreams to explore their meaning for the dreamer, Jung strongly encouraged his patients to listen to and to feel what their dreams were relaying, often called an inner sensing of what is going on.
+When working with different kinds of dreams and their dreamers, Jung strongly encouraged his patients to listen to and to feel what their dreams were relaying, often called an inner sensing of what is going on.
 He counseled careful exploration of them.
-When I work with you, we look at what is uniquely emerging in dream content and its meaning for you.
+When I work with you, we explore what uniquely emerges in dream content and its meaning for you.
 Based on my depth of training and experience in therapy and dreamwork, we work to understand this language of the unconscious as it pertains to you.
 This work often invites the return of energy.

 Trained in dream analysis at the C.G.
-Jung Institute Kuesnacht-Zürich, the Institute Carl and Emma Jung helped to found in Switzerland, I respect dreams.
+Jung Institute Kusnacht-Zürich, the Institute Carl and Emma Jung helped found in Switzerland, I developed a deep respect for dreams.
 I pay close attention to them as part of your process.
-In today’s rapid technological world, learning to work with one’s dreams may take some getting used to.
-Perhaps this is because the hyper-focused digital age may negatively impact sleep through sleep deprivation.
+In today’s rapid, technological world, learning to work with one’s dreams may take getting used to.
+Perhaps this is because of interrupted concentration or the hyper-focused digital age may negatively impact sleep through sleep deprivation.
 Are “screens” interfering with sleep and thus with dreaming, a vital important mind and body function?
 Perhaps.
-If you can sleep more regularly, once you begin to remember and to work with your dreams or other expressions of inner work, you will feel the meaning of them, and they will help us to guide your therapy.
+If you can sleep more regularly, once you begin to remember dreams and to work with them, they will help us guide your therapy.